-It is also worth noting that creating content within a SCORM compliant LMS does not necessarily mean the content is SCORM compliant.
-For that, you need a SCORM compliant authoring software to create the course, publish it as SCORM, and then upload it into the LMS.
+It's also worth noting that creating content within a SCORM-compliant LMS does not necessarily mean the content is SCORM compliant.
+For that, you need a SCORM-compliant authoring software to create the course, publish it as SCORM, and then upload it into the LMS.

-With that in mind, when designing the elearning program, instructors must first decide:
+With that in mind, when designing the learning program, instructors must first decide:

 - Whether the learner must pass a certain module before progressing.